inko-lang/inko/docs/source/getting-started/modules.md

 - You won't end up using a version of a package that you never tested your code against.

-For more details we suggest reading through the article by Russ Cox.
+For more details we suggest reading through the [article by Russ Cox](https://research.swtch.com/vgo-mvs) (also linked to above).

 ### Handling security updates